AutoViML/featurewiz/README.md

 In most cases, featurewiz builds models with 20%-99% fewer features than your original data set with nearly the same or slightly lower performance (this is based on my trials.
 Your experience may vary).<br>
 <p>
 featurewiz is every Data Scientist's feature wizard that will:<ol>
 <li><b>Automatically pre-process data</b>: you can send in your entire dataframe "as is" and featurewiz will classify and change/label encode categorical variables changes to help XGBoost processing.
-It classifies variables as numeric or categorical or NLP or date-time variables automatically so it can use them correctly to model.<br><br>
+It classifies variables as numeric or categorical or NLP or date-time variables automatically so it can use them correctly to model.<br>
 <li><b>Perform feature engineering automatically</b>: The ability to create "interaction" variables or adding "group-by" features or "target-encoding" categorical variables is difficult and sifting through those hundreds of new features is painstaking and left only to "experts".
 Now, with featurewiz you can create hundreds or even thousands of new features with the click of a mouse.
 This is very helpful when you have a small number of features to start with.
 However, be careful with this option.
 You can very easily create a monster with this option.
 <li><b>Perform feature reduction automatically</b>.
 When you have small data sets and you know your domain well, it is easy to perhaps do EDA and identify which variables are important.
 But when you have a very large data set with hundreds if not thousands of variables, selecting the best features from your model can mean the difference between a bloated and highly complex model or a simple model with the fewest and most information-rich features. featurewiz uses XGBoost repeatedly to perform feature selection.
 You must try it on your large data sets and compare!<br>
 <li><b>Explain SULOV method graphically </b> using networkx library so you can see which variables are highly correlated to which ones and which of those have high or low mutual information scores automatically.
 Just set verbose = 2 to see the graph. <br>